 • Disable all external plugins and ensure the project does not depend on them.

-4. Pack (zip), upload it on the server, and send it to me via support email imaginaryblend@gmail.com.
+6. Pack it (zip), upload it on the server, and send the link to me via support email at imaginaryblend@gmail.com.

 Don’t share minimal projects publicly on Discord or the marketplace questions tab.
-Always use the support email imaginaryblend@gmail.com.
+Always use the support email for sending the files imaginaryblend@gmail.com.

 Reducing support response time